Earlier, we’ve seen how to create and use Remote Desktop Connection from Windows to other devices in following article:

 If you’re experiencing this issue after upgrading your Windows 10 to Anniversary Update (Version 1607) or later, then you can fix this problem by replacing Remote Desktop Client files located in System32 folder (viz.
 C:\Windows\system32).
 The files are mstsc.exe and mstscax.dll and you need to replace them with similar files from older Windows 10 version (such as Version 1507, Version 1511 etc.).

-For your convenience, I’m providing both the files taken from one of my Windows 10 V1507 running machine.
-Simply download these files and replace them with existing ones on your system.
+So if you’ve any Windows 10 V1507 running machine.
+Copy these files and replace them with existing ones on your system.
 (Tip: rename the existing files to anything or move them elsewhere)

 After replacing the files, retry with creating the Remote Desktop Connection and it should work this time.